puma/puma/CONTRIBUTING.md

 test your changes, please open a pull request and leave a comment asking for help.

-There's no need to update the changelog ([`History.md`](History.md)), as that is done [when a new release is made](Release.md).
+There's no need to update the changelog ([`History.md`](History.md)); that is done [when a new release is made](Release.md).

-Puma uses GitHub Actions for it's main CI testing.
+Puma uses GitHub Actions for its main CI testing.
 Please consider running the CI in your fork before creating a PR.
 A new repo (including forks) has Actions disabled.
 It can be set from the 'Settings' tab on your repo's web page.

 ## Backports